What are the best thermostat settings to save energy in my home?

 How much does it cost to run an appliance?

 Which appliance?
 We can give you a rough estimate, but the power you use will depend on your actual appliance’s efficiency & how often you operate it.
-For a detailed list of appliances click here.
+For a the Department of Energy's appliance energy calculator, click here.

 My neighbor next door has a utility bill much less than mine.
 Why?